Skip to content

 Loot Beams > Show loot beams

-• Highlights items above a player-defined threshold with a customizable beam to avoid accidentally not picking them up.
+• Highlights items above a player-defined threshold with a customisable beam to avoid accidentally not picking them up

 Gameplay Settings > Chat & Social